-- the entity has transferred to the purchaser the significant risks and rewards of ownership of the goods; - the entity retains neither continuing managerial involvement to the degree usually associated with ownership nor effective control over the goods sold; - the amount of revenue can be measured reliably; - it is probable that the economic benefits or service potential associated with the transaction will flow to the entity; and - the costs incurred or to be incurred in respect of the transaction can be measured reliably.
+- the entity has transferred to the purchaser the significant risks and rewards of ownership of the goods; - the entity retains neither continuing managerial involvement to the degree usually associated with ownership nor effective control events and cold. - effective control over the goods sold;the amount of revenue can be measured reliably; - it is probable that the economic benefits or service potential associated with the transaction will flow to the entity; and - the costs incurred or to be incurred in respect of the transaction can be measured reliably.